maxhoesel-ansible/ansible-collection-smallstep/README.md

 - Automated bootstrapping of hosts to trust your CA
 - Token or certificate creation from within your Ansible playbooks
 - [Complete configuration of client certificates via ACME, including automatic renewal](roles/step_acme_cert/README.md)

+---
+**⚠️ SUPPORTED SMALLSTEP VERSION NOTICE ⚠️**

+The smallstep tools (and this collection) are constantly changing and breaking changes may be introduced in each minor version (e.g. from `0.20` to `0.21`).
+To help maintain compatibility, you should use the version of this collection that corresponds to your `step-cli` version.

+For example, if you are using `step-cli==0.20`, you should use the collection version `>=0.20,<0.21`.
+Newer and older collection versions *may* work, but are not supported.

+**For step-cli versions `<0.20`:** Use the collection version `>=0.4,<0.5`.
+This was the last collection version released under the old versioning scheme.

+---

 ## Components